capejs/capejs/content/tutorials/capejs_primer/22_reordering3.md

   }
 ```

-API to move up and down the task is like following.
+The APIs to move up and down the task are like following.

 ```text
 PATCH /api/tasks/:id/move_higher